 Reproduction of an iron neck collar used on convicts in NSW

-The punishment handed down by the Van Diemen's Land magistrates merely states that a female convict was to wear the iron collar for a period of 7 days, 14 days or 28 days, up to a maximum of one month.
+The punishment handed down by the Van Diemen's Land magistrates merely states that a female convict was to wear the iron collar for a period of 7 days, 14 days, 28 days, up to a maximum of one month.
 It was almost consistently used with time in solitary confinement on a bread and water diet, at least for the initial part of the sentence.
 The iron collar was used mostly as a punishment for the crime of absconding but could also be used for other crimes, including stealing, intoxication, neglect of duty and disobedience.
 Lt.
 Col. G. Cimitiere, Commandant at George Town in 1820, described the iron collar as ‘a badge of infamy and disgrace, this Collar being the usual Instrument throughout the Colonies which is put round the neck of women of Infamous character’.

 The use of the punishment peaked around 1827 and was not recorded on the conduct records as a punishment for colonial offences for female convicts after 1834.
 During this time, wearing an iron collar was used as a punishment on at least 91 occasions.

-The iron collar should not be confused with the spiked iron collar (see spiked iron collar).
+The iron collar should not be confused with the spiked iron collar (see spiked iron collar below).
 The spiked iron collar was not an authorised punishment handed down by magistrates.
 Anecdotal reports suggest it was used within the House of Correction or female factories as an unofficial ‘in-house’ punishment.
 The ‘iron collar’ and the ‘spiked iron collar’ are often confused in female convict history.
 They were distinct forms of punishment.

-One of the earliest mentions of being punished by wearing the iron collar in Van Diemen’s Land was the case of Ann Ward Active in 1815.
+One of the earliest mentions of being punished by wearing the iron collar in Van Diemen’s Land was the case of Ann Ward (per Active) in 1815.
 Ann stole goods which were the property of her master and, as punishment, was forced to wear an iron collar for a week as well as being kept to hard labour in the gaol.
 In the same year, she was again punished with the iron collar for stealing.
 In 1816, Mary Evers Kangaroo had to wear the iron collar for 28 days for disorderly conduct and grossly abusing the constables in the execution of their duty.

 The iron collar punishment was usually accompanied by one or more supporting punishments.
-Hannah Burton Mary, for example, who absconded in 1824, was sentenced to the Crime Class at the Cascades Factory for three months and had to wear the iron collar for one month.
+Hannah Burton (per Mary), for example, who absconded in 1824, was sentenced to the Crime Class at the Female Factory for three months and had to wear the iron collar for one month.
 By 1829, when Mary Davis Harmony absconded from her place of service, she was sentenced to six months in the Crime Class at the Female Factory and had to wear the iron collar for one month, have her hair cut off and be placed in solitary confinement on bread and water for 14 days.

 BENCH OF MAGISTRATES.—On Wednesday Ann Bass, a crown servant, was brought before a Bench of Magistrates, charged with behaving in a riotous and disorderly manner to her mistress, and attempting to quit her place without leave, contrary to the Colonial Regulations.
 The charge being most clearly proved, she was sentenced to be put in the stocks 8 hours, at two different periods, with an iron collar placed upon her neck, and to be imprisoned in the county gaol for 3 months.
 The complaint was peculiar aggravating, this woman having only been released from prison a few days back on a similar case.